ysw-michaelia/pig-dice-game/README.md

 ## Features
-- Colorful design: The game interface is vibrant and colorful, even in the terminal environment.
+- Colorful design: The game interface is colorful, even in the terminal environment.
 - Two Game Modes: Enjoy both Player vs Player (PvP) and Player vs Computer (PvC) modes.
 - Adjustable Difficulty: Tailor the game to your preference by adjusting the probability of the dice and the computer's strategy in PvC mode.
 - Quit Anytime: Players have the freedom to quit the game at any point during gameplay.